poga/spacer/README.md

 There are two kind of error in spacer: **error** and **Fatal**.

-An **error** is corresponding to http 4xx status code: something went wrong on the client side.
+An **error** is corresponding to http 4xx status code: something went wrong on the caller side.
 To return an error, just call `ctx.error`.

 ```lua
 local G = function (data, ctx)